jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * Focused only on bacteria (as of Fall 2014)
 * [record the audio][record audio] to listen while you commute, exercise, or do chores
+* After the "required" First Aid, Pathoma, and UWorld, I would say that **Sketchy Micro was the best money I spent** on learning materials.

 ### [Picmonic](http://picmonic.com)  {#picmonic}